breakin/snestistics/docs/index.md

 title: About
 layout: default
 ---
 Welcome to Snestistics.
+The source code can be at [github](https://github.com/breakin/snestistics).
 If you find any errors on this home page or in snestistics itself, feel free to [open an issue on github](https://github.com/breakin/snestistics/issues) or to reach out to me on [twitter](https://twitter.com/anders_breakin).

 Features
 ========